ehansis/til/pages/automatic_quality.md

 and the covid-19 pandemic [also plays a role](https://www.economist.com/finance-and-economics/2020/07/30/the-fear-of-robots-displacing-workers-has-returned).
 My takeaway from this: It's hard to predict, nobody knows.

-The discussion on automation often focusses on saving labor costs, the associated job losses and which industries and occupations might be affected most.
+The discussion on automation often focuses on saving labor costs, the associated job losses and which industries and occupations might be affected most.
 Those are very important questions.